yavasde/ContextDecode/README.md

 ﻿# ContextDecode: Reverse Engineering Contextualized Embedding Clusters for Automated Interpretation

-ContextDecode is a tool designed to automatically interpret clusters of contextualized word embeddings by identifying the sentence context features responsible for their formation.
+ContextDecode is a tool designed to automatically interpret contextualized word embedding clusters of a word by identifying the sentence context features responsible for their formation.

 ## Method Details

 <img src="https://github.com/yavasde/ContextDecode/assets/56029511/a6a8664d-4ee9-426d-bfa5-8c5b2e102f0f" width="500">

+_Figure 1: Method_

 For a detailed explanation of the method behind ContextDecode, please refer to the accompanying blog post [here](https://medium.com/@deniz.eyavas/contextdecode-reverse-engineering-for-automated-interpretation-of-contextualized-embedding-e27882275f82).